rmsk2/pgz2flash/README.md

 name by which the KUP is listed via `lsf` in DOS.
 This name must also be used to start the KUP.
 I.e. when the string `test` is used as the value of the `-name` option the program must be started as `/test`.
 The value of `-desc` can be used to define the program description shown by `lsf`. `-out` sets the name of the file in which the conversion result is stored.
 Before you can run the resulting KUP you have to write it either to onboard flash via `foenixmgr` or to a flash cartridge via `fcart`.
-The `-version` option can be used to retreive version information of your copy of `pgz2flash`.
+The `-version` option can be used to retrieve version information of your copy of `pgz2flash`.

 When you run `pgz2flash`, information about the structure of the PGZ file which is to be converted is shown.
 Additionally information about the